An unstructured finite-volume level set / front tracking method for two-phase flows with large density-ratios: Introduction

 The high-density ratio is also challenging for other numerical methods for two-phase flows, like the phase-field and lattice Boltzmann.
 The corresponding surveys are beyond the scope of this work, more details can be found in \cite{ding2007diffuse,wang2015,huang2020,inamuro2004lattice,lee2005stable,zheng2006lattice}.
 Contrary to the numerical two-phase methods mentioned so far, the difficulties with high density ratios are far less pronounced for Front Tracking methods \citep{Shin2011} because the marker field (phase-indicator) is not as sharp as in the unstructured Volume-of-Fluid method \citep{Maric2020} and the unstructured Level Set / Front Tracking method \citep{maric2015lentfoam,tolle2020saample}.

 The methods of \citet{bussmann2002,ghods2013,patel2017,manik2018} utilize the unstructured Finite Volume equation discretization, other above-mentioned methods utilize a staggered variable arrangement that is not applicable to unstructured meshes.
 Compared to contemporary collocated Finite Volume methods, our proposed \rhoLENT{} method achieves the numerical consistency in the two-phase momentum advection exactly.
 We derive the requirement for the auxiliary mass conservation equation introduced by \citet{ghods2013}, and derive the requirement for the face-centered (flux) density from the mass conservation principle.
 Compared to a similar observation by \cite{Arrufat2021}, we avoid the integration in time that complicates the evaluation of face-centered quantities, as demonstrated in detail below.
 Although hybrid Level Set / Front Tracking LENT method \cite{maric2015lentfoam} is used for interface capturing, the \rhoLENT{} solution algorithm can be used with other interface capturing methods, where there is a discrepancy in the evaluation of the collocated density.

-Compared to all contemporary collocated methods, \rhoLENT{} allows an implicit discretization of the two-phase momentum convective term which removes the CFL stability condition.
+We utilize a collocated unstructured Finite Volume discretization \textcolor{Reviewer24}{because it is ideal for geometrically complex domains}. \textcolor{Reviewer24}{At its core, the proposed} unstructured collocated finite-volume \rhoLENT{} \textbf{LE}vel set / fro\textbf{NT} tracking method \textcolor{Reviewer24}{geometrically approximates the face-centered density in the mass flux} and implicitly discretizes the two-phase momentum convective term, \textcolor{Reviewer24}{thus avoiding the interpolation of face-centered densities and the CFL stability criterion introduced in \citep{bussmann2002}}.